djotaku/BlockDestroyer/README.md

 # BlockDestroyer
 An arkanoid or brick breaker clone from the Unity class I'm taking

-# Things I've Improved Vs the end fo the Section Lectures
+# Things I've Improved after the end of the Section Lectures
  - Created my own levels

+ - Added ability to change title with each new level (did this on my own without any help!
+WHOOO!)

 # Things I learned in this section